 Smells Like Teen Spirit: the manifesto where Kurt Cobain, Nirvana’s leader, expresses his anger towards a world dominated by greedy businessmen, but also towards the inability of his generation to build a viable alternative.
 It is a reaction to the impossibility to put in place a young revolution.

-Cobain eplained: “I felt the duty to describe what I was feeling about what surrounded me and my generation”.
-Of course, convinced that the best art does not reveal but hides, he did it in his own way, embodying his confusion in the lyrics and also in the video.
+Cobain explained: “I felt disgusted with my generation’s apathy, and with my own apathy and spinelessness.”
+Of course, convinced that the best art doesn’t reveal but hides, he did it in his own way, embodying his confusion in the lyrics and also in the video.
 Metaphors, images, symbolism… a real hermetic message to be decrypted.
 The cheerleaders in the video, dressed in black with the anarchist symbol printed on the uniform, are an explicit request of the band’s leader.

 The song was baptized “The anthem of the apathetic boys”, by the notorious generation X. In a world obsessed by success, choosing defeat was a revolutionary act.
 The boys like Kurt, born in the late sixties, had not lived the experience of a World War, they had not fought in Vietnam.
 The Cold War, the cultural repression, divorce, loneliness, unemployment and alienation: that was their Vietnam.
 Their rebellion could not have, therefore, neither epic impulses nor idealistic proclamations.
 It was the ungraceful and spontaneous howl of anger, the moan of anguish.
 In response to the ethics of profit, to 80s’ fake optimism, they reacted with sarcasm and apathy: antidotes to remain human; to stand, fiercely, on the side of the losers, flaunting indifference in front if this catastrophe, and sympathizing with failure.